Vikram makes Twitter debut: I feel it’s the right time | Entertainment

 In the video, Vikram and said even though he is late in joining Twitter, he is looking forward to interacting with his fans about films.

-He joins Twitter ahead of the release of his two much-anticipated titles -- action thriller “Cobra” and Mani Ratnan's epic “Ponniyin Selvan 1”.
+He joins Twitter ahead of the release of his two much-anticipated titles -- action thriller “Cobra” and Mani Ratnam's epic “Ponniyin Selvan 1”.

 Speaking in Tamil, Vikram revealed that he is currently working on his next film with filmmaker Pa.
 Ranjith.